Page last updated:

 Both app security groups (ASGs) and container-to-container networking policies affect traffic from app instances.
 The following table highlights differences between ASGs and container-to-container networking policies.

 |Policy granularity||From a space to an IP address range||From a source app to a destination app|

 |Scope||For a space, org, or deployment||For app to app only|

 |Traffic direction||Outbound control||Policies apply for incoming packets from other app instances|

 |Source app||Is not known||Is identified because of direct addressability|

 |Policies take affect||After app restart||Immediately|

-TLS encapsulation for container-to-container traffic is not enabled by default.
+TLS encapsulation for container-to-container traffic is disabled by default.

-For more information about the add-on, see IPsec.
+For more information about the TLS encapsulation options, see the following table:

 For information about how the platform can encrypt public traffic to apps, see TLS to Apps and Other Back End Services in HTTP Routing.